 Ashoka is an evergreen wild tree still found in Himalayas and across Indian sub-continent.
-It?s height is about 6-9 meters, leaves 15-25 cm long and green colour.
-In spring season ashoka tree is covered with red colour flowers and looks really very beautiful.
-The fruits are about 6-10 inches long, looks like broad beans containing 6-8 grey colour seed like chest nut.
+It?s height is about 6-9 meters, leaves 15-25 cm long and green color.
+In spring season ashoka tree is covered with red color flowers and looks really very beautiful.
+The fruits are about 6-10 inches long, looks like broad beans containing 6-8 grey color seed like chest nut.

 Ashok bark, seed and flower are used in manufacturing medicines.

-- Ashoka flowers are red(initially orange in colour) while False Ashoka flowers are apple green colour.
+- Ashoka flowers are red(initially orange in color) while False Ashoka flowers are apple green color.

 - Ashoka fruits looks like broad beans containing multiple seeds while false ashoka fruits are small spherical and contains only one seeds.

 - Ashoka tree are small in length while false ashoka length is higher.

 Medicinal chemistry of Saraca indica

 By research of ashoka tree by many pharma companies it is found that it contains haematoxylin, tannin, iron, catechol, silica, potassium, magnesium, calcium, glycoside and many more given below.

 The bark of the plant presence of epicatechin, procyanidin, deoxyprocyanidin B, catechin, methyl-cholesta, ethycholesta, Dglucoside, leucopelargonidin and leucocyanidin.